 Lake Osborne is the park’s centerpiece and provides a variety of recreation activities, including boating and fishing.

 For those who’d like to spend a night or two under the stars, there’s a large campground with dozens of individual sites.
-The park’s amenities include walking paths, a boat ramp, and plenty of shaded seating areas.
+The park’s many amenities include walking paths, a golf learning center, an exercise trail, a boat ramp, and plenty of shaded seating areas.